 - There are natural or technological environmental risks not previously mentioned

-- Gas/electricity/paint does not meeting conformity / safety standards…
+- Gas/electricity/paint does not meet conformity/safety standards…

-If none of the above conditions pose a problem, it is usual for completion to take place within two to four months of Exchanging Contracts.
+If none of the above conditions poses a problem, it is usual for completion to take place within two to four months of Exchanging Contracts.
 Upon completion, the outstanding balance must be forthcoming and the Buyer and Vendor will both be present to sign the “Acte de Vente”.
 A Proxy (Procuration) can be signed in the UK, this Proxy will be signed in the presence of a Notary Public and will require an Apostille stamp from the Foreign Office to authenticate the documents.

 The Conveyancing takes place through an “Office Notarial” (Solicitor or Notary Public in the UK).
 The French Notary is a publicly appointed official.
-As part of a long established French legal profession, the Notary has full professional Indemnity Cover, which offers you added protection in the unlikely event of his negligence.
-It is his duty and responsibility to ensure the property title is in order, transaction of the sale is completed correctly, absence of preferential purchase rights waived (usually from the Local Council), Vendor’s obligation to obtain and provide necessary documentations and property diagnostics.
+As part of a long-established French legal profession, the Notary has full professional Indemnity Cover, which offers you added protection in the unlikely event of his negligence.
+It is his duty and responsibility to ensure the property title is in order, the transaction of the sale is completed correctly, the absence of preferential purchase rights waived (usually from the Local Council), Vendor’s obligation to obtain and provide necessary documentation and property diagnostics.
 A Notary may be appointed by each party or may represent both.
 His role is to legally implement what the Vendor and the Buyer have agreed.
 At this stage, a deposit of 1 to 10% of the purchase price is paid and remains in Escrow with the Notary.

 Your Notary will undertake to complete all the necessary formalities and the exact fees associated with the purchase of each property will vary slightly depending on the work undertaken and where the property is situated (fees vary depending on Local Authorities and Counties: Départements in French) and the price of the property.
 As a guideline, you should expect to pay the following conveyancing fees :